-Until the 1940s mono sound recording was popular and most of the recording was done in mono even though two-channel audio system was demonstrated by Clément Ader as early as 1881.
-In November 1940 Walt Disney's Fantasia, the first commercial motion picture with stereophonic sound was released.
+Until the 1940s mono sound recording was popular and most of the recording was done in mono even though the two-channel audio system was demonstrated by Clément Ader in as early as 1881.
+In November 1940 Walt Disney's Fantasia became the first commercial motion picture with stereophonic sound.
 With the advent of magnetic tapes the usage of stereo sound became easier.
 In the 1960s albums were released as both monaural LPs and stereo LPs because people still had their old mono players and the radio station were mostly AM.
 Similarly movies were released in both versions because some theaters were not equipped with stereo speakers systems.
 Today no monaural standards exist for 8-track tape and compact disc and all films are released in stereophonic sound.

 edit Recording methods and Audio Quality

 Mono sound recording is done mostly with one microphone and only one loudspeaker is required to listen to the sound.
 For headphones and multiple loudspeakers the paths are mixed into a single signal path and transmitted.
 The signal contains no level, arrival time or phase information that would replicate or simulate directional cues.
 Everyone hears the very same signal and at the same sound level.
 The sound played for instance by each instrument in a band will not be heard distinctly though it will have full fidelity.
 Hand held recorders record sound in mono.
 It is cheaper and easier to record in mono sound.